‘If we make it through December’

 Pretty Jenny was long-legged and sweet as the Fall honey.
 She loved the Texas two-step and I love having her body near.
-She was a Austin beauty.
-She told me no lies.
+She was a Austin beauty and she told me no lies.
 She told me she liked the long rides and the cowboys who didn’t want too much.

 We had September love.
 Unrestrained passion and willingness to taste the places where lover run free and uncontrolled.
 She was wild and untamed.
 Made a man wanting nothing, to want and need more.

 We danced every weekend in downtown Austin, Texas during the early months of fall, October and November, till 2 AM.
 She seduced my heart with her silky skin, Texas charm, kiss after kiss and oh the embraces.
-She made the nights longer and sweet, yes sweet.
+She made the nights longer and kinder, and sweeter.

 Jenny told me often.
 I don’t need love Johnnie.
 Love demand too much payment.
 The flesh want enough.
 Please don’t love me darling.
 Love will kill what we have.
 We have the long dance, good drink and the midnight hours to run free and nude in spirit.